TWiStErRob/twisterrob.github.io/_posts/2016-08-13-android-xslt-function-available.md

 The source code is not available in the Android SDK.
 This means that it's nearly impossible to comperehend what's going on and use the stepping facilities of the IDE.
 I didn't even know where the exception is coming from, because there's no stack trace.

 So I set out to figure out which version of Xalan is running on the device, so I can get the sources.
 I found that calling `org.apache.xml.serializer.Version.main(new String[0])` would give me the answer.
-It's not possible to call this from code, not even from an Evaluate while debugging, but the problem was only that it wasn't know to IDEA, so this worked:
+It's not possible to call this from code, not even from an Evaluate while debugging, but the problem was only that it wasn't known to IDEA, so this worked:

 ```java
 Class